konrri2/SixChess/TermsAndConditions.md

-# SixChess
+# Six-directional Chess

-## Terms and Conditions for SixChess
+## Terms and Conditions for Six-directional Chess

 ### 1. Acceptable Use
-By using SixChess, you agree to the following terms:
+By using Six-directional Chess, you agree to the following terms:
 - You may play the game for personal entertainment purposes only.
 - You must not reverse engineer, or modify the game without explicit permission.